rncarpio/delaunay_linterp/README.md

 * [2D](http://www.cgal.org/Manual/latest/doc_html/cgal_manual/Triangulation_2/Chapter_main.html) and [3D](http://www.cgal.org/Manual/latest/doc_html/cgal_manual/Triangulation_3/Chapter_main.html) specific libraries which are much faster.

 `delaunay_linterp` provides classes using the dD and 2D libraries (3D coming soon...).
 * for dD, use the `delaunay_d_interp` class.
-Caveats: currently, it cannot handle interpolation queries outside the convex hull of the inserted points
+Caveats: currently, it cannot handle interpolation queries outside the convex hull of the inserted points.
+It uses modified versions of CGAL headers, located in the `CGAL_modified` directory
 * for 2D, use the `delaunay_2_interp` class

 ### C++ interface